-Carolin Leeshaa

-Natural Capital & Biodiversity Global Lead

-KPMG International and TNFD Taskforce Member

-2World Economic Forum, Nature Risk Rising: Why the Crisis Engulfing Nature Matters for Business and the Economy 2020
+Carolin Leeshaa Natural Capital & Biodiversity Global Lead KPMG International and TNFD Taskforce Member 1UN Sustainable Development Goals, Goal 15: Biodiversity, forests, desertification 2World Economic Forum, Nature Risk Rising: Why the Crisis Engulfing Nature Matters for Business and the Economy 2020

-Latin America continues its regional leadership in biodiversity reporting

-At the regional level, Latin America still dominates in biodiversity reporting with both Brazil and Peru among the top 10 reporters.
+About TNFD Human societies are reliant on nature for food and materials for economic activities, as well as for services such as carbon sequestration and water cleaning.1 The World Economic Forum estimates that up to \$44 trillion of economic value generation - up to half the world's output - is moderately or highly dependent on nature and its services.2 The Taskforce for Nature-related Disclosures (TNFD) is a market-led, open innovation approach that encourages market participants to support the development of a risk management and disclosure framework for organizations to report and act on evolving nature-related risks.
+Latin America continues its regional leadership in biodiversity reporting At the regional level, Latin America still dominates in biodiversity reporting with both Brazil and Peru among the top 10 reporters.
 The region includes some of the most biodiverse areas on the planet but is suffering from massive biodiversity loss due to mining, land use changes, and deforestation.
 Currently, half of Latin American companies in the N100 report on biodiversity risks.
 In Europe, just over one-third (39 percent) of N100 companies are reporting, while the North American rate is at 45 percent.
 Given the recent attention on nature and biodiversity, including a mobilization by the finance sector to support nature-based solutions (launched at COP 26 in 2021), we anticipate that this number will increase in the coming years.
 The top four N100 reporters are the UK (77 percent), Thailand (68 percent), South Africa (68 percent) and Japan (64 percent).
 Figure 27: Biodiversity reporting rates (2020-2022)

-© 2022 Copyright owned by one or more of the KPMG International entities.
-KPMG International entities provide no services to clients.
-All rights reserved.